SmartTokenLabs/TokenScript-Examples/tutorial/README.md

 Congratulations, you can now add `Coin.canonicalized.xml` TokenScript for use in AlphaWallet!

+* Note: Android users will have to ensure "TokenScript Overrides" is turned on in the Settings tab to give access to locally stored xml files.
 * Using your tool of choice, copy the file to your device that has AlphaWallet installed
 * you can either open the file directly, or manually move it to the AlphaWallet directory
   * eg Android: Internal storage `/AlphaWallet`